The 4 Components of a Successful Content Strategy (+1 Bonus)

 5. Pillar Content

 Your content team should write this.
-However, your marketing team must receive feedback about the core facets that each pillar should delve into.
+However, your marketing team should get feedback about the core facets that each pillar should delve into.
 Our standard approach is to have our team construct an outline of what we plan to cover and send that outline to clients before starting the writing process.

 Ready to get serious about scaling your business through content marketing?
 Contact us to see how we can help you scale your business today.

-Related: see how our content strategy helped one SaaS company grow its leads by 82.8% in 10 months.
+Related: see how our content strategy helped one billion-dollar SaaS company grow its leads by 60%.

 Other Similar Articles